 If you are an existing charity wishing to change legal form to a SCIO, please read our Making changes to your charity page for further information and an application form.

-Read our Incorporation to SCIO Accounts Guide for more information on the accounting requirements when incorporating to a SCIO.
+Read our Incorporation to SCIO: Accounts factsheet for more information on the accounting requirements when incorporating to a SCIO.

 Working with SCIOs